-Students will be assigned an e-mail account.
+Students will be assigned an SGSC e-mail account.
 This account will be used by instructors and the SGSC administration to inform students of important events.
 Students are expected to log into this account on a regular basis.
 SGSC email is an official medium of communication by the College.
 Failure to acknowledge or respond to an official notification via SGSC email will not prohibit the College from proceeding with appropriate actions.
-Account information may be obtained by logging into Self Service Banner.
-Submit a Tiger Trouble ticket if unable to access the student email account.
+Account information may be obtained by logging into Banner Web.
+Submit a Hawk Helper trouble ticket if unable to access the student e-mail account.